May 13, 2018

 by Brian Hay

-This performance of ‘Oliver’ took place at the Imperial Theatre in Sarnia Ontario on Saturday May 13, 2017.
-The article was written to coney impressions of what it was like to be there watching.
+This performance took place at the Imperial Theatre in Sarnia on Friday April 13, 2018.
+It runs through to April 21, 2018.
+The article was written to convey impressions of what it was like to be there.